Sign Up for a Free Account

 The military designation of tabun is GA.
 Illustration by Amir.ahrls on February 1, 2012.
 (Public domain.)

 Although this indiscriminate poison was clearly not a safe pesticide, IG Farben alerted the German military about this new poisonous compound.
-During World War II, teams led by Schrader discovered two more organophosphate nerve agents, and a fourth after the war, yielding the following: tabun (1936), sarin (1938), soman (1944), and cyclosarin (1949).
+During World War II, teams led by Schrader discovered two more organophosphate nerve agents and then a fourth after the war, yielding the following: tabun (1936), sarin (1938), soman (1944), and cyclosarin (1949).
 Nazi Germany manufactured an extensive stockpile of military-grade nerve agents but never used them against the Allies.
 The Nazi nerve agent stockpiles were only discovered at the end of World War II.

 Nerve agents GA (tabun), GB (sarin), and V series, with demonstration of their rapid deadly effects